-This theory is characterized by the exchange between leaders and followers or members.
+The exchange between leaders and followers or members characterizes this theory.
 People usually want to increase pleasurable experiences and minimize unpleasant ones.
 Leaders use rewards and punishment to get their members to carry out tasks.

 - Leader-member Exchange

-The leader must maintain his or her leadership position by working with associates, supporters and the “inner circle” of followers.
-Here the leader regards followers differently depending on the degree of support they offer him/her.
+The leader must maintain his or her leadership position by working with associates, supporters, and the “inner circle” of followers.
+Here the leader regards followers differently depending on the support they offer him/her.

 - Transformational Leadership

 This is one of the most popular leadership theories, introduced in the ‘70s.
-The concept of transformational leadership was initially introduced by James MacGregor Burns and later expanded by Bernard M. Bass.
+James MacGregor Burns introduced the concept of transformational leadership and later expanded it to Bernard M. Bass.

 Transformational Leadership is a style that inspires positive change in followers.
 Followers are inspired and enthused to achieve extraordinary outcomes.
-Here, the personality of the leader has to be truly inspiring and should command respect and admiration from followers.
+Here, the leader’s personality has to be truly inspiring and should command respect and admiration from followers.
 The leader is a role model others look up to.